bwebs/looker-columns-poc/README.md

 ## TODO

-TODO - map sqlglot dialects to looker dialects?
+- map sqlglot dialects to looker dialects?
-TODO - how to handle filters and parameters
+- how to handle filters and parameters
-TODO - how to handle PDTS?
+- how to handle PDTS?
 Can looker generate sql without PDTS?
-TODO - how to handle SELECT \*
+- how to handle SELECT \*
-TODO - ensure FQTN e.g. order_items in sql_table_name, but its FQTN IS `looker-private-demo.ecomm.order_items?
+- ensure FQTN e.g. order_items in sql_table_name, but its FQTN IS `looker-private-demo.ecomm.order_items?
-TODO - ensure FQCN e.g. order_items.sale_price, but its FQCN IS `looker-private-demo.ecomm.order_items.sale_price?
+- ensure FQCN e.g. order_items.sale_price, but its FQCN IS `looker-private-demo.ecomm.order_items.sale_price?
-TODO - how are joins represented in the graph?
+- how are joins represented in the graph?
 And their join keys?
-TODO - how are intermediate fields represented in the graph?
+- how are intermediate fields represented in the graph?
 For example, if I select one lookml field, but Looker selects two (this can happen with drill fields or links)
-TODO - how would we parse custom fields to get their lineage?
+- how would we parse custom fields to get their lineage?

 ## Better approaches for tools like dataplex